Sri Lanka

 — Sinharaja —

-Sinharaja is the last extensive patch of Sri Lankan rainforests, Sinharaja Forest Reserve is located in the lowland wet zone of south-western Sri Lanka.
-Breathtaking waterfalls, rich wildlife, lizards, snakes, spiders, birds, huge trees, colorful rainforest plants and beautiful landscapes await hikers.
-The paths are wide and the walks are of different lengths, luckily most visitors can handle it without difficulty.
+Sinharaja is the last remaining extensive patch of rainforests in Sri Lanka.
+The Sinharaja Forest Reserve is located in the lowland wet zone of southwestern Sri Lanka.
+It is a paradise for nature lovers, offering breathtaking waterfalls, rich wildlife, and a variety of creatures such as lizards, snakes, spiders, and exotic birds.
+Towering trees, vibrant rainforest plants, and stunning landscapes await hikers.

 Whales and Dolphins